EmanAbdelmeguidAhmed/SmartVision-Fork-Eman/README.md

 1. Edit the Files: Make the necessary changes to the required files.

-2. Stage the Changes: Add the changes to the staging area: by running this code on the terminal or Git Bash: git add.
+2. Stage the Changes: Add the changes to the staging area: by running this code on the terminal or Git Bash:

+`git add`

 3. Commit the Changes: Commit your changes with a descriptive message: run this code: git commit -m "Describe your changes".

-4. Push the changes to GitHub: by running this code in the Terminal or Git Bash: git push origin your-branch-name
+4. Push the changes to GitHub: by running this code in the Terminal or Git Bash:

+`git push origin your-branch-name `

 *Replace your-branch-name with the given name for your branch.